partnerhero/Programming-101/Module_9/intro.md

 HTTP is a protocol for distributed information systems.
 It is the standard for cross-system communication, and it is used by all modern webservers to send and receive data.

-Let's think about this in the context of a Facebook Login.
+Let's think about this in the context of logging in to ~Facebook~ Myspace.

-When you log in to Facebook, your browser (a client) sends an HTTP request to Facebook (a server) containing your information.
-Then, the Facebook server responds with another HTTP request containing either a success or error response.
+When you log in to Myspace, there are technically two parties communicating - your browser (the client), and Myspace (the server).
+When you click on the login button, your browser sends an HTTP request to Myspace containing information like your email and password.
+Myspace then verifies if that information is correct, and responds with either a "success" or a "failed" message.

 The flow usually goes something like this: